webuild-consortium/architecture/adr/EUBW-attestation-format.md

 Finally, integration of complex attestations into existing business solutions require strong capabilities for handling and processing semantic data.
 JSON-LD, the serialisation format of `W3C-VCDM` Credentials, provides these capabilities:

-* Global Linking of nodes of attestation data
+* Global Linking of nodes of attestation data (e.g. share holder structures)
-* Multi Key binding to nodes inside attestation data
+* Multi Key binding to nodes inside attestation data (e.g. list of legal representatvies)
-* data transformation and canonicalisation
+* data transformation and canonicalisation (e.g. RDF Dataset Canonicalization)
-* semantic data processing
+* semantic data processing (e.g. semantic mapping of claims into existing master data)
-* data framing
+* data framing (e.g. selective disclosure and query of selected credentials and claims)

-Last but not least, semantic modelling allows for:
+Last but not least, `W3C-VCDM` credentials allows for:
 * unambiguous interpretation of the data,
-* giving stronger, legally sound transactions and
+* giving stronger, legally sound transactions,
-* more automation and reducing modelling (documentation) effort.
+* more automation and reducing modelling (documentation) effort,
+* supporting eco systems which already use `W3C-VCDM` credentials (e.g. data spaces, DPP, supply chains, etc.)

 Restricting EUBW usage to `mDoc` and `SD-JWT-VC` would greatly reduce the range of supported ecosystems and implementation options.
 Furthermore, it becomes difficult or almost impossible to implement use cases requiring complex attestation, support for linked attestations, and interoperability with global semantic vocabularies.